kushmirc/PackageDelivery/README.md

 There is a user input-output capability which takes place in the console.
 When the main.py file of the program is run, the user is presented with a menu of options.
 The entire delivery program may be run with the first option, and a report is printed showing the activity accomplished by each truck.
-Alternatively, the user can check the status of all packages, or of just one package at a time chosen by the user.
-If the user choses an invalid option the program prints an error message, and waits for additional input. descriptions.
+Alternatively, the user can check the status of all packages, or of just one package at a time, chosen by the user.
+If the user choses an invalid option the program prints an error message, and waits for additional input.